Adldap2/Adldap2/docs/configuration.md

 If you need to be able to change user passwords on your server, then an SSL *or* TLS connection is required.
 All other operations are allowed on unsecured protocols.
 These options are definitely recommended if you have the ability to connect to your server securely.

+### Timeout

+The timeout option allows you to configure the amount of seconds to wait until your application receives a response from your LDAP server.

+The default is 5 seconds.